This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 may not be needed.
 Your healthcare provider may monitor the size of your AAA with tests, such as an ultrasound.
 You may be given medicines to prevent the AAA from growing.
-Examples include blood pressure medicine and medicine to lower your cholesterol.
+Examples include medicines to lower your blood pressure or cholesterol level.
 If your AAA gets bigger, starts to leak, or ruptures, you may need any of the following: